SigmaAcehole/LiDAR_Semantic_Segmentation/PointNet2/README.md

 ```shell
 python test_semseg_custom.py --log_dir pointnet2_best_door --visual --batch_size 16
 ```
 Results will be stored as a `.txt` file in `log/sem_seg/pointnet2_best_door/visual`.
 A 3D viewing tool like CloudCompare can be used to load and view this file.
 You can choose a different model from log/semseg with the --log_dir arguement.
+If a different model is used which has different number of classes then make appropriate change in classes list (line 23) of `test_semseg_custom.py`.
 If the test scrip fails with a "Killed" message then reduce --batch_size.